meilerlab/vustruct/doc/RunSingularity.md

 psb_plan.py --nolaunch
 ```

-The --nolaunch option is used because .slurm files cannot be launched (sbatch) inside the container.
+The --nolaunch option is required because .slurm files cannot be launched (sbatch) from inside the container.
 Follow the on-screen instructions to run the created launch.py program.
 Then, return to the container to monitor jobs.

 3) Monitor progress at intervals.